• Designing your Ring

 We're here to help!

-When you decide you would like to work with us, I'll send you a design work sheet where you can jot down your preferences and I am happy to answer any questions you have.
+When you decide you would like to work with us, I'll send you a design worksheet (or find a downloadable copy below) where you can jot down your preferences and I am happy to answer any questions you have.
 David and I will guide you to make good (and beautiful) choices.